 Sami Pincus has been a teacher of the Alexander Technique for 25 years and is certified by The American Society for the Alexander Technique and The Society of Teachers of the Alexander Technique.
-She brings extensive training, experience and skill to her teaching practice.
+She brings extensive training and experience to her teaching practice.
 In addition to private lessons, she offers on-site workshops that can be specially designed for your business or organization.

 The Alexander Technique